 Professional Computer Science Organizations in Arkansas

 Professional associations provide opportunities for students and graduates to continue their education and form connections within the computer science industry.
 As technology evolves, professional associations keep members updated on the latest trends and innovations.
-Conferences and social events, online and in-person, allow professionals to network and share information.
+Additionally, conferences and social events, both online and in-person, allow professionals to network and share information.
 Many national associations have local chapters in Arkansas.

 - Association for Computing Machinery: ACM brings professionals, researchers, and educators from around the world together to advance the future of computer science.
 This organization is a great resource for networking with others and finding support in professional growth.
 Both local and global chapters are available.